Holiday Let or Buy-to-Let in Aberdeenshire: What the Numbers Show

 Holiday Let Gross Revenue Matches Buy-to-Let at Roughly 29% Occupancy

 The swing range is wide.
-At a softer 17% occupancy (a slow tourist year, marketing problems, or a weaker location), holiday let revenue falls to roughly £9,669, well below the £16,017 buy-to-let baseline.
-At a stronger 42% occupancy, achievable in Royal Deeside or coastal towns during peak summer seasons, gross revenue rises to roughly £23,716.
-The 100% theoretical ceiling at this nightly rate is £56,190, but no operator hits that.
+At a softer 17% occupancy (a slow tourist year, marketing problems, or a weaker location), holiday let revenue falls to roughly £9,500, well below the about £16,000 buy-to-let baseline.
+At a stronger 42% occupancy, achievable in Royal Deeside or coastal towns during peak summer seasons, gross revenue rises to roughly £24,000.
+The 100% theoretical ceiling at this nightly rate is about £56,000, but no operator hits that.

 Aberdeenshire is geographically vast and the yield picture differs significantly between the rural inland postcodes and the commuter belt around Aberdeen city.
-The strongest gross yields concentrate in the more affordable inland and small-town postcodes, where sale prices stay below £166,453 but rents track closely to the regional median.
+The strongest gross yields concentrate in the more affordable inland and small-town postcodes, where sale prices remain accessible relative to the regional median while rents track closely.

 Top 5 postcode areas in Aberdeenshire by gross buy-to-let yield.